HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 ### -FilePath

-Provide path to files that you want WDAC simulation to run against
+Provide path to files that you want App Control simulation to run against

 <div align='center'>